princeton-ddss/tigerflow/README.md

 [![Python](https://img.shields.io/badge/Python-3.10%20%7C%203.11%20%7C%203.12-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 TigerFlow is a Python framework that simplifies the creation and execution of data pipelines on Slurm-managed HPC clusters.
+It supports data pipelines where:

+- ***Each task performs embarrassingly parallel file processing.*** That is, files are processed independently of one another.
+- ***The task dependency graph forms a rooted tree.*** That is, the graph has a single root task, and every other task has exactly one parent.

-Designed as a continuously running service with dynamic scaling, it minimizes the need for users to manually plan and allocate resources in advance.
+Designed as a continuously running service with dynamic scaling, TigerFlow minimizes the need for users to manually plan and allocate resources in advance.

 ## Why TigerFlow Matters